 9. 4 teaspoons dried oregano.
 Last year I used all fresh herbs but this year due to moving (and in case I haven’t already said this a thousand times before, I am truly enjoying living in this little town, I wasn’t happy being alone all day, living in the middle of nowhere), I was late planting and my basil is the only herb I had luck growing.

-10. 2 teaspoons of each of the following: parsley, basil, crushed red pepper and Worcestershire sauce.
+10. 2 teaspoons of each of the following: parsley, basil, crushed red pepper, hot sauce, and Worcestershire sauce.

 11. 2 bay leaves (I use them in so many of my dishes).